2022 Instructional & Design Staff

 Vince grew up in Richmond, VA and graduated from James Madison University with a degree in chemistry.
 He is currently pursuing a PhD in chemistry at the University at Buffalo.
 When he's not doing band or science, he likes exploring outdoors, finding good food, and playing with his dog, Lorelei.

-JOE PALOMAKI has been a battery instructor at Victor High School since 2017, and serves as the current percussion caption head for the Marching Blue Devils.
+JOE PALOMAKI has been a battery instructor at Victor High School since 2017.
 A 2010 Victor graduate, "JoePa" is a charter member of the Victor Indoor Percussion Ensemble and was a part of many of VIPE's firsts— first performance, first NYS championship, first regional competition, and first trip to world championship finals.
 He also won two state championships with the Marching Blue Devils.

 While still in high school, Joe also performed with the bassline of the 2009 and 2010 Empire Statesmen Drum & Bugle Corps, and won the DCA Individual & Ensemble competition with "The Empire Bassmen".

 At Miami University in Oxford Ohio, Joe performed on both the snare and quad lines, and served as battery section leader.
 While in college, he also performed with WGI Independent World Class ensemble Matrix.
-At Miami, Joe was introcued to the steel pan (steel drum), and he has performed in numerous ensembles and with a number of professional pan musicians.
+At Miami, Joe was introduced to the steel pan (steel drum), and he has performed in numerous ensembles and with a number of professional pan musicians.
 He has been featured in recordings, performed for the Percussive Arts Society International Conference (PASIC), and performed in the 2016 Panorama competition finals with the PCS Nitrogen Silver Stars in Trinidad and Tobago.